legacysurvey/legacysurvey/pages/dr4/description.rst

 Galactic Extinction
 ===================

+??ADM what about MzLS and BASS?

-Eddie Schlafly has computed the extinction coefficients for the DECam filters through airmass=1.3 Those coefficients are 3.995, 3.214, 2.165, 1.592, 1.211, 1.064 for ugrizY, and are applied to the SFD98 E(B-V) values at the coordinate of each object.
-The coefficients at different airmasses only have small changes, with the largest effect in g-band where the coefficient would be 3.219 at airmass=1 and 3.202 at airmass=2.
+Eddie Schlafly has computed the extinction coefficients for the DECam filters through airmass=1.3.
+Those coefficients are 3.995, 3.214, 2.165, 1.592, 1.211, 1.064 for :math:`ugrizY`, and are applied
+to the `SFD98`_ E(B-V) values at the coordinate of each object.
+The coefficients at different airmasses only have small changes, with the largest effect in :math:`g`-band where the coefficient would be 3.219 at airmass=1 and 3.202 at airmass=2.

 Astrometry
 ==========

+??ADM now GAIA

 The astrometry is currently tied to star positions in Pan-STARRS-1, so the epoch is implicitly at the time of observation for Pan-STARRS-1.